hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_13_Artificial_Intelligence.md

 AI often contains elements of unpredictability:

-1. Challange: Unpredictable AI can boost the range of gameplay possibilities over a more deterministic equivalent.
+1. Challenge: Unpredictable AI can boost the range of game play possibilities over a more deterministic equivalent.
 2. Exploit Resistant: